apache/skywalking-go/docs/en/advanced-features/logging-setup.md

 ## Agent with Logging system

-The integration of the Agent with logs can be divided into the following:
+The integration of the Agent with logs includes the two parts as following.

 1. **Integrating Agent logs into the Service**: Integrating the logs from the Agent into the framework used by the service.
 2. **Integrating Tracing information into the Service**: Integrating the information from Tracing into the service logs.